codewithheeren/Interview_Questions/MERN Full Stack/ReactJS.md

 30. How many ways are there to pass data between components in React?
 31. Which one is better, Redux or context API?
 32. How does routing work in React?
+33. Which one is better ?
+Redux , why ?
+34. How routing works?
+35. How would you add or remove element from virtual DOM?
+36. Have you use Redux in you project?
+Can you give me an example?
+37. Tell me an example you spend time on trouble shooting on react code?
+38. How do you develop a single page application to load faster?
+39. Have you use any lazy loading at detail?40.
+Have you use any cashing?
+41. How do you do data binding?
+42. Have you done any design with Figma?

 ## TIPS